 dotnet publish or the

-dotnet publish runs in the context for of .NET Core.
+dotnet publish runs in the context of .NET Core.

-msbuild requires the full .NET framework, and is therefore limited to Windows environments.
+msbuild requires .NET framework, and is therefore limited to Windows environments.

 The easiest way to publish with MSDeploy is to first create a publish profile in Visual Studio 2017 and use the profile from the command line.

 In the following sample, I created an ASP.NET Core web app ( using